VeeraKalakota/Veera_2025/navigation/about.md

     // 2.
 Define a JavaScript object for our http source and our data rows for the Living in the World grid var http_source = "https://upload.wikimedia.org/wikipedia/commons/";
     var origin_country = [
         {"flag": "8/88/Flag_of_India_%282-1%29.svg", "description": "My parents are from India, but immigrated here.
-I was born in California, as well as my 11 year old brother."}
+I was born in California, as well as my 11 year old brother." "flag2": "0/0c/Heads_of_badminton_raquets.jpg", "description": "One of my main hobbies is playing badminton"}
-    ];
-    var hobbies = [
-        {"image": "0/0c/Sport_balls.svg", "description": "I like to play many sports, enjoying physical activity overall.
-However, my main focus is in playing badminton"}
     ];
     // 3a.
 Consider how to update style count for size of container
     // The grid-template-columns has been defined as dynamic with auto-fill and minmax